Ah, social media marketing. You know it’s out there. You know you should be reaching or developing clients there. But how do you get started?

 Well, it helps to have a social media marketing plan.
 In fact, it’s absolutely necessary for success.

 Ask yourself “Why?”
 Determine why you want a social media presence.
 Do you want to increase awareness, sales, or customer retention?
+How are you going to engage with your target audience?
 Even if several objectives are in play, choose the most important one.
 It will then help you determine how best to communicate with your target audience and the best platforms to use.

 Start small.
 Many businesses fail in social media because they try to do too much too soon on too many platforms.
 Instead, select one platform that’s popular with your target audience and establish your presence there.
 (Facebook is a good starting point.)
 When you’ve gotten the hang of it – and hopefully gotten some constructive feedback – add another platform, then another.

-What are you doing to create a social media marketing plan?
+What are you doing to creating a social media marketing plan?